-- 141. This chapter provides a comprehensive assessment of institutional capacity and resource capability for preparing, implementing, and monitoring resettlement activities, and describes additional measures necessary to enhance institutional capacity.
-It describes the organizational procedures for delivering entitlements; and describes the implementation process, including how resettlement preparation, approval, and implementation will be linked to contract awards and the start of the project's civil works. - 142.
-Uzbekenergo will have overall responsibilities to implement LARP as executing agency (EA), and Uzbekenergo will provide all budget to implement LARP.
+141. This chapter provides a comprehensive assessment of institutional capacity and resource capability for preparing, implementing, and monitoring resettlement activities, and describes additional measures necessary to enhance institutional capacity.
+It describes the organizational procedures for delivering entitlements; and describes the implementation process, including how resettlement preparation, approval, and implementation will be linked to contract awards and the start of the project's civil works.

+142. Uzbekenergo will have overall responsibilities to implement LARP as executing agency, and Uzbekenergo will provide all budget to implement LARP.
+Uzbekenergo has adequate experience in implementing LARP, there was also another project funded by the World Bank, and LARP was also prepared and implemented by Uzbekenergo.
+Under the existing Uzbekenergo organizational structure, there is land acquisition expert/specialist under the Planning Unit of Uzbekenergo.
 There are other governmental agencies that will also be involved in LAR activities such as the local khokimiyat of Khojeyli district and Takhiatash city as well as branch offices/departments of Goskomzemgeocadastre (Land Resource and Cadastre Committee represented in District Acquisition and Valuation Committee and District Land Acquisition and Resettlement Committee).